 Trees: Ground disturbance or construction staging that impacts a root protection zone of an existing tree may trigger tree preservation requirements for trees located on private property and/or in the public right-of-way.
 The value of a project may also trigger tree planting requirements for private property and/or in the public right-of-way.
 More information may be found at the Portland Trees website.

-Temporary Street Use Permits: To reserve on-street parking, close sidewalks, travel or bike lanes, or to close streets to facilitate construction, contact the Temporary Street Use Permit (TSPU) Office (see “Contact Information” at the end of the ADU Program Guide) for information and requirements or apply for permits online at www.tsup.info.
+Temporary Street Use Permits: To reserve on-street parking, close sidewalks, travel or bike lanes, or to close streets to facilitate construction, contact the Temporary Street Use Permit (TSPU) Office (see “Contact Information” at the end of the ADU Code Guide) for information and requirements or apply for permits online at www.tsup.info.

 Addresses: Addresses for sites with one or more ADUs will be assigned as follows: